MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/asset-group.md

 The same asset can be used by multiple ads.
 For example if "Seamless Integration" is a text asset, it will have the same asset identifier across all ads in the same Microsoft Advertising account.
 After you upload a text asset the result file will include the asset identifier e.g., `""id:""123`, whether the asset is new or already existed in the account's asset library.

 ### <a name="longheadline-text"></a>text
 Each long headline's `text` attribute must contain at least one word.
 The maximum input length of each headline's `text` attribute is 90 characters.
 For languages with double-width characters e.g. Traditional Chinese the maximum input length is 45 characters.
-The double-width characters are determined by the characters you use instead of the character set of the campaign or ad group language settings.
+The double-width characters are determined by the characters you use instead of the character set of the campaign or asset group language settings.
 Double-width characters include Korean, Japanese and Chinese languages characters as well as Emojis.

 The `text` attribute cannot contain the newline (\n) character.